 Dear wonderful family,This transfer brought many changes.
 I am now in Antares which is more in the middle of the city of Maceió and is VERY different from Village 2 which was all mud and sand and shacks.
-Now it is all apartments and asphalt and busy streets and very few casas (the houses that are here are VERY big) The area is huge and until this week only had one dupla (companionship) here.
-The area was split but very few missionares have worked in the area that I am in so we are starting over from zero.
+Now it is all apartments and asphalt and busy streets and very few casas (the houses that are here are VERY big).
+The area is huge and until this week only had one dupla (companionship) here.
+The area was split but very few missionaries have worked in the area that I am in so we are starting over from zero.
 It is pretty interesting but difficult as well because the same things I did in my other area won't work here.
 But everyone says this ward is awesome.
-This past weekend was stake conference (a transmission from Utah but still in Portuguese) so I still don´´t know many people in my ward but I have help because I am now living in 6!
+This past weekend was stake conference (a transmission from Utah but still in Portuguese) so I still don´t know many people are in my ward but I have help because I am now living in 6!
 I am living with Sister Moraes again!
 I like that because she is awesome.
 But it is a little hard because our apartment is meant for 4.
 There are only 4 places for clothes and 4 desks for studying.
 In a week or two we will be moving into a new apartment so for now we are just living out of our suitcases and making the best of it.
 The clothes part isn't too bad what I miss more is a good study space.
 That is more important.

 I am also training again.
 My companions name is Sister Chilson.
 She is from New York, turned 19 two months ago and graduated high school this past May.
-I thought I would train again as only two americans were coming and 6 brasileiras I thought I would be training a brasilian.
+I thought I would train again as only two Americans were coming and 6 brasileiras I thought I would be training a brasilian.
 SHOCK.
 Portuguese is a hard language and it is a bit rough for Sister Chilson right now but I remember how hard it was and try to help.
-But at the same time I don´t want to speak a lot of english (or any really) with her because that won´t help her learn Portuguese.
+But at the same time I don´t want to speak a lot of English (or any really) with her because that won´t help her learn Portuguese.